uhoro/RRRR_SNP_analysis/README.md

-The codes used to conduct SNP analysis in Ros-Rocher and Reyes-Rivera et al. 2025
+The codes used to conduct SNP analysis in Ros-Rocher and Reyes-Rivera et al.

+Source data is deposited in zenodo with the following doi Choanoeca flexa reference genome : 10.5281/zenodo.13837466 WGS reads of Choanoeca flexa strains : 10.5281/zenodo.13837614

 To construct phylogenetic tree of C. flexa strains, codes in "phylogenetics" folder are used.